Rajapnisha/Moving-Ball/README.md

 ## **Features**:
 - **Continuous Movement**: The ball moves in a defined direction continuously.
 - **Responsive Design**: The animation adapts to various screen sizes and resolutions.
-- **Pause/Resume Functionality**: Users can pause and resume the ball's movement with a button click.
-- **Interactive Controls**: Control the speed and direction of the ball's movement using buttons.

 ## **Technologies Used**:
 - **HTML5** for structuring the animation interface.